 The Race to Zero (RtZ) is the UN-backed global campaign rallying non-state actors across the global economy to take rigorous and immediate action to halve global emissions by 2030 and deliver a healthier, fairer zero carbon world.
-Led by the UNFCCC’s High-Level Climate Champions for Climate Action – Nigel Topping and Dr Mahmoud Mohieldin – all members are committed to the same overarching goal: reducing emissions across all scopes swiftly and fairly in line with the Paris Agreement, with transparent action plans and robust near-term targets.
+Led by the UN Climate Change High-Level Climate Champions – Dr Mahmoud Mohieldin and HE Razan Al Mubarak – all members are committed to the same overarching goal: reducing emissions across all scopes swiftly and fairly in line with the Paris Agreement, with transparent action plans and robust near-term targets.

-RtZ is an umbrella campaign that aggregates a number of separate Net Zero Partner initiatives, including the Science-Based Targets Initiative’s Business Ambition for 1.5°C – actors can join RtZ via these initiatives and are required to report annually on their progress.
+RtZ is an umbrella campaign that aggregates a number of separate Net Zero Partner initiatives, including the Science-Based Targets Initiative’s Net Zero Standard – actors can join RtZ via these initiatives and are required to report annually on their progress.
 All members must meet the minimum criteria in order to join the campaign.
-These criteria are strengthened and updated on an annual basis to ensure upward convergence towards best practice.
-In addition to providing actors with support to reach Scope 1-3 emission reduction targets, it is the role of Partners to ensure their signatories subscribe to RtZ’s “Four Ps” meta-criteria:
+These criteria were strengthened and updated in June 2022 to ensure upward convergence towards best practice.
+In addition to providing actors with support to reach Scope 1-3 emission reduction targets, it is the role of Partners to ensure their signatories subscribe to RtZ’s “Five Ps” meta-criteria:

 Upon request from the COP26 president, Alok Sharma, the CGF – in collaboration with Accenture, Unilever, and Walmart – formed a Race to Zero Taskforce to help drive Net Zero ambitions and execution against climate commitments within its membership.
 Through this work, the proportion of CGF Board member companies in the RtZ more than doubled (from 22% to 52%) in the six months leading up to COP26.
 As a result of these efforts, the CGF was recognised as an official “Accelerator” of RtZ at COP26 and continues to support members on their decarbonisation journeys.